HelloblueAI/Bleu.js/README.md

 <img width="195" alt="Screenshot 2024-06-07 at 7 56 51 AM" src="https://github.com/HelloblueAI/Bleu.js/assets/81389644/03ccbf03-0f7f-412b-b396-0ce80f47809a">

-The bleujs package aims to provide a robust and powerful solution for developers working on AI and backend services.
-Here's how this package can help developers around the world:

-## Comprehensive AI Tools

-With built-in AI services like natural language processing (NLP) and decision trees, developers can quickly integrate advanced AI capabilities into their applications without starting from scratch.

 ## Backend Efficiency

 The package includes a well-structured backend setup using Express.js, MongoDB, and essential middleware like helmet for security, compression for performance, and cors for handling cross-origin requests.
 This allows developers to set up a scalable and secure backend efficiently.